 The following table shows a comparison of capabilities in the base workspace and a data dictionary.

 |Capability||Base Workspace||Data Dictionary|

 |Compare and merge data entries||✓|

-A Simulink® data dictionary is made up of two parts.
+A Simulink® data dictionary is made up of three parts called sections.

-Global Design Data: Contains the design data that define parameters, signals, and other data that define the behavior of the model.
-Data created or imported in a dictionary are stored in this part.
+Design Data: Contains the variables and data types that define parameters, signals, and design data that determine the behavior of the model.
+Design data created or imported in a dictionary are stored in this section.